AlirezaHPC/365-examples-from-JavaScript/README.md

 254: Define the Math class and rewrite the pow method.
 255: Get the value of x and print the result of the following expression without using the multiplication operator.
 Y = 32x- (x * 24)
-256: Define an object type variable with const and add the following keys to it and get its values from Word.
-Book Name:
-print year:
-Author Name :
-Price:
-257: Define the pLanguage variable of array type with const and get the name of n programming language from Word.